csound-flossmanual/csound-floss/book/08-a-open-sound-control.md

 To understand the main functionalities to use OSC in Csound, we will look more closely to what happens in the code.

+#### OSCinit

     giPortHandle OSCinit 47120

 The [OSCinit](https://csound.com/docs/manual/OSCinit.html) statement is necessary for the [OSClisten](https://csound.com/docs/manual/OSClisten.html) opcode.
 It takes a port number as input argument and returns a handle, called *giHandle* in this case.
 This statement should usually be done in the global space.

+#### OSCsend

     kSendTrigger = 1
     kSendValue = 17
     OSCsend kSendTrigger, "", 47120, "/exmp_1/int", "i", kSendValue

 The [OSCsend](https://csound.com/docs/manual/OSCsend.html) opcode will send a message whenever the *kSendTrigger* will change its value.
-As this variable is set here to a fixed number, only one message will be send.
+As this variable is set here to a fixed number, only one message will be sent.
 The second input for *OSCsend* is the host to which the message is being sent.
 An empty string means "localhost" or "127.0.0.1".
 Third argument is the port number, here 47120, followed by the destination address string, here "/exmp_1/int".
 As we are sending an integer here, the type specifier is "i" as fifth argument, followed by the value itself.

+#### OSClisten

     kReceiveValue init 0
     kGotIt OSClisten giPortHandle, "/exmp_1/int", "i", kReceiveValue

 On the receiver side, we find the *giPortHandle* which was returned by *OSCinit*, and the address string again, as well as the expected type, here "i" for integer.
 Note that the value which is received is on the *input* side of the opcode.
 So *kReceiveValue* must be initialized before, which is done in line 21.
-Whenever *OSClisten* receives a message, the *kGotIt* output variable will become 1.
+Whenever *OSClisten* receives a message, the *kGotIt* output variable will become 1 (otherwise it is zero).

     if kGotIt == 1 then
      printf "Message Received for '/exmp_1/int' at time %f: kReceiveValue = %d\n",